conoro/conoro.github.io/_harp/the-nitty-gritty-of-moving-from-wordpress-to-harpjs.md

 Unfortunately, even tho Harp installed, it doesn't work correctly on Windows if you are using for GitHub Pages.
 It throws an error about bad paths if you do harp compile _harp ./

 So I moved over to my Ubuntu VM and setup everything there instead.
-The [instructions for using GitHUb Pages](http://harpjs.com/docs/deployment/github-pages) as the host on the Harp site work perfectly for Ubuntu.
+The [instructions for using GitHub Pages](http://harpjs.com/docs/deployment/github-pages) as the host on the Harp site work perfectly for Ubuntu.

 As Harp is pretty new, there are very few templates/themes for blogs.
 The general web-site ones seem good and I'll be trying them out after this.
 So I ended up using the Baseline template and that's where the heavy work began.
 Here's all the problems/challenges/learnings I went through over the space of several weekends: